JombikMichal/DuplicateFilesFinder/README.md

 Keeps only one file and others will be replaced with soft links.

 ```
-For which you want to create soft link? (file number)
+File for which to create soft link: (file number)
 ```

 ### Create hard link (3)